Pricing for Trade Waste Permits is changing from July 2023

 These additional costs go towards the extra chemicals, cleaning and electricity required to treat trade waste so that it does not pollute our environment, harm our people or cause blockages, overflows or damage to our network.

-The existing one-size-fits-all trade waste pricing structure is outdated, does not align with current industry practice and is not consistent with pricing structures for other South East Queensland utilities.
+The previous one-size-fits-all trade waste pricing structure is outdated, does not align with current industry practice and is not consistent with pricing structures for other South East Queensland utilities.

-We know there is never a right time to increase prices and we are here to support customers through the transition.
+We know there is never a right time to increase prices and we are here to support customers.
 We will support business owners wanting to request a review of their Treatment Tier by completing the online calculator and review form.

-We will switch to billing quarterly instead of annually – allowing costs to be spread out over a year.
-We are providing a discounted fee in year one, to ease the transition to the new pricing.
+We have switched to billing quarterly instead of annually – allowing costs to be spread out over a year.

 Treatment Tiers are determined based on an assessment of specific attributes of your business.